seilanhiep/data/kh/source_data/national_institute_of_statistics/census/2008/migration_district_metadata.md

 Description

 This vector dataset provides the net migration rate by district in Cambodia, as provided by Cambodian Demographic Census 2008 (NIS, MoP).
-Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.
+Data were provided to ODC in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format